JaredHawkins/TweetGeoViz/README.md

  - English
  - Spanish
+ - Russian

 ####Adding Another Language

-In order to add a new language bundle just add another `<language>.js` file into `/client/src/translations/`.
+In order to add a new language bundle just extend `/client/src/constants/translations.js`.
 Then modify `/client/src/reducers/language.js` according to comments inside it.

 ##Testing